-The instrument contains an incubator that enables you to control the temperature in the plate chamber for Endpoint read type protocols.
 When you power on the instrument the incubator is off.
 The temperature in the plate chamber is ambient and isothermal.

-The instrument is designed to regulate the temperature of the plate chamber from 4°C above ambient to 45°C. The instrument control panel and the SoftMax Pro Software enable you to turn the incubator on and off to adjust the plate chamber temperature.
+The instrument is designed to regulate the temperature of the plate chamber from 5°C above ambient to 45°C. The SoftMax Pro Software allows you to turn the incubator on and off to adjust the plate chamber temperature.
 The temperature set point defaults to 37.0°C at start-up.